 The Biocidal Products Regulation (BPR) (EU) 528/2012 (which applied from 1 September 2013) replaced the Biocidal Products Directive (98/8/EC).
 Like its predecessor, the BPR is designed to harmonise the European market for a wide range of biocidal product types that are used to protect humans, animals, materials or articles against harmful organisms such as pests or bacteria, by the action of the active substances contained within the formulation.
 Alongside the efficacy, use of the product should be acceptable to potentially exposed humans, animals, and also to the environment.

 Product types cover those used as disinfectants; preservatives; pest control agents; antifouling products, and Embalming and taxidermist fluids.

 All biocidal products require an authorisation before they can be placed on the market, and the active substances contained in that biocidal product must be previously approved.
 Companies can apply for the approval of an active substance by submitting a dossier to the European Chemicals Agency (ECHA).
 As of 1 September 2015, you also need to be included in ECHA’s Article 95 List of approved suppliers if you want to sell active substances in the EU market.
 Companies wishing to place a biocidal product on the market must then apply for product authorisation at national or Union level.
 Data requirements include those relating to toxicity in humans, potential exposures, and toxicity and fate in the environment.
-Submissions are made in IUCLID 5 format via a new IT platform – the Register for Biocidal products (R4BP).
+Submissions are made in IUCLID 5 format via the Register for Biocidal Products (R4BP) IT platform.

 Registration of Biocidal Products in the EU

 - Active substance approval – help with compilation of submission dossiers in IUCLID 6

 - Biocidal Product authorisation – expert support with data on product formulations, including substances of concern (SoCs)